cassidyjames/cassidyjames.github.io/wishlist.md

 rule, duplicates are fine and all Star Wars ships are awesome!

+## Experiences

+Instead of getting me _stuff_, you can gift me with one of these experiences!

+* Regal Cinemas movie tickets (date night!)
+* Denver museum or zoo tickets

 ## Causes

-Instead of getting me stuff, you can always give to one of these causes on my behalf.
+Instead of giving to me directly, you can always give to one of these causes on my behalf.
 I'm passionate about each one and they all could use monetary support.

 * [Electronic Frontier Foundation](https://www.eff.org/) _Defending digital privacy, free speech, and innovation._
 * [Free Software Foundation](http://www.fsf.org/) _A worldwide mission to promote computer user freedom.
 We defend the rights of all software users._